Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 where:

-If PINA many Kernel Neural Operators are already implemented, and the modular componets of the Kernel Neural Operator class permits to create new ones by composing base kernel layers.
+In PINA, many Kernel Neural Operators are already implemented.
+The modular components of the Kernel Neural Operator class allow you to create new ones by composing base kernel layers.

 Note: We will use the already built class AveragingNeuralOperator

-, as constructive excercise try to use the KernelNeuralOperator class for building a kernel neural operator from scratch.
-You might employ the different layers that we have in pina, e.g. FeedForward, and AveragingNeuralOperator layers.
+.
+As a constructive exercise, try to use the KernelNeuralOperator class to build a kernel neural operator from scratch.
+You might employ the different layers that we have in PINA, such as FeedForward and AveragingNeuralOperator layers.

 class SIREN(torch.nn.Module):